Beauty and the Beast (musical): Set and costumes

-The challenge of designing Belle and the Beast's costumes paled in comparison to the difficulty of creating the enchanted objects, a combination of intricate wiring, prosthetics and pyrotechnics.
-Scale was the most prominent "obstacle" for Hould-Ward's to overcome: "The problem was the presentation of an actor as a life-sized teapot when the characters in the film were so little in comparison".
-Because the castle's enchanted staff is slowly transforming into objects, shown at various stages of transformation without ever completely becoming the objects themselves, Hould-Ward was required to create several different costumes for each character in order to depict the transformation as the show progresses.
-Meanwhile, the costume of Lumiere alone was built by a team of forty people, including a creator of the prosthetic candle, hair and Vac-U-Form specialist; the pyrotechnician, man responsible for equipping the costume's pyro unit with butane and man operating the butane tank were each separate people.
-While transforming animation into real life, Hould-Ward also worked on incorporating the human body each costume, explaining, "I wanted the reality of the real person rather than the fantasy of the object ...
-The essence of my job is to allow my real actors to take you to this fantastical place."
-A system of wired frames was used to help the actors support their characters' heavy garments.
+The challenge of designing Belle and the Beast's costumes paled in comparison to the difficulty of creating the enchanted objects, for which several costumes required intricate wiring, prosthetics and pyrotechnics.
+Scale was the most prominent "obstacle" for Hould-Ward's to overcome: "The original problem of presenting an actor as a life-sized teapot when the characters in the animation were little in comparison".
+Because the castle's enchanted staff is slowly transforming into objects, shown at various stages of transformation without completely becoming the objects themselves, Hould-Ward was required to create several different costumes for each character to depict the transformation as the show progresses.
+Meanwhile.
+The costume of Lumiere alone, was originally built by a team of forty people, and required a hair and Vac-U-Form specialist; a pyrotechnician, responsible for equipping the costume's pyro unit with butane; and another man to operate the butane tank.
+While transforming animation into real life, Hould-Ward also worked on adding the physic to each costume, explaining, "I wanted the reality of the real person rather than the fantasy of the object… The essence of my job is to allow our real actors to take you to this fantastical place."
+A system of wired frames was used to help actors support their characters' heavy outfits.
 Such elaborate costumes had never been designed for a Broadway production before.
 Cogsworth's costume features a fully functioning clock on his face.
 Meanwhile, Madame de la Grande Bouche was the production's most expensive costume.